 Wondering how to deal with the aftermath of infidelity?
 You're not alone.
 Here's where to start.

 Have a life quandary?
-Dr. Bonior now chats online live on Tuesdays.
+Dr. Bonior now chats online live on Tuesdays; read it anytime.
 Join us or send in your questions now!

 For more of Dr. Bonior's articles on relationships:

 Andrea Bonior, Ph.D., is a licensed clinical psychologist, media commentator, professor, and author of the upcoming book Psychology: Essential Theories, Classic Thinkers, and How They Inform Your World, and The Friendship Fix and the Washington Post Express's longtime advice column Baggage Check.
 Follow her on twitter @drandreabonior or Facebook.

 Photo credit: Maria Elena

 Photo credit: Chromoz